prl-mushr/mushr-website/content/tutorials/workflow.md

 Very important question, as your fix will change drastically.
 There are usually clues into this problem.
 Let's look at an example:

 {{< highlight bash >}}
 [FATAL] [1455208235.408745600]: Failed to connect to the VESC, SerialException Failed to open the serial port to the VESC.
-IO Exception (2): No such file or directory, file /tmp/binarydeb/ros-kinetic-serial-1.2.1/src/impl/unix.cc, line 151. failed..
+IO Exception (2): No such file or directory, in serial port impl, line 151. failed..
 {{< / highlight >}}

 Now this issue is hardware.
 There is a key clue here, the word "IO Exception."
 We know the VESC is not connected because we can't start a [serial connection](https://en.wikipedia.org/wiki/Serial_communication) with the VESC.
 Here is another example:

 {{< highlight bash >}}
-ERROR: unable to contact ROS master at [http://172.16.77.06:11311] The traceback for the exception was written to the log file
+$ ros2 topic list
+/parameter_events
+/rosout
 {{< / highlight >}}

 Now this is also a connection issue, but this time it is software.
-We know because the ROS node is trying to connect to `rosmaster` at the set IP.
-So in software we are setting this IP from the environment variable `ROS_MASTER_URI` and the computer is trying to connect to this IP over WiFi.
-Either we set the IP wrong, or the WiFi isn't working.
-But we know the WiFi is functional because we can ssh into the car, so it must be an incorrect IP!
+We expected to see the car's topics (like `/car/scan`), but only the default topics appear.
+ROS 2 nodes find each other over DDS, so either the two machines are on different networks, or their `ROS_DOMAIN_ID` values don't match.
+We know the WiFi is functional because we can ssh into the car, so it is most likely a `ROS_DOMAIN_ID` mismatch!

 #### What component is causing the issue?
 So now that you have determined that the issue is in hardware vs. software, we need to narrow down the problem.
 Sometimes, in the above examples, it explicitly tells you, but we aren't always that lucky.
 Take the following example:

 {{< highlight bash >}}
-[teleop.launch] is neither a launch file in package [labx] nor is [labx] a launch file name The traceback for the exception was written to the log file
+$ ros2 launch labx teleop.launch.py
+file 'teleop.launch.py' was not found in the share directory of package 'labx'
 {{< / highlight >}}

 So this points to labx being the component (package in this case) that is not working.
 Turns out that is slightly a red herring.
 So this error means ROS cannot find the launchfile or the package.
-So it could be one of two things or both. `teleop.launch` is not in labx in which case labx was the culprit.
+So it could be one of two things or both. `teleop.launch.py` is not installed in labx in which case labx was the culprit.
 And/or you haven't sourced your workspace since making this package so ROS does not have it in its package list.
 We can narrow this down by doing the following:

 {{< highlight bash >}}
-$ rospack find labx
+$ ros2 pkg prefix labx
-/home/nvidia/catkin_ws/src/labx
+/home/nvidia/colcon_ws/install/labx
 {{< / highlight >}}

 It found the package!
-Which means you don't have a `teleop.launch` file in your labx package.
+Which means you don't have a `teleop.launch.py` file installed in your labx package.
 To fix this, you would need to go to the labx package.

 {{< highlight bash >}}
-$ roscd labx/launch
+$ cd ~/colcon_ws/src/labx/launch
 {{< / highlight >}}

-And see if you have mispelled `teleop.launch`.
-If there is no file matching `teleop.launch` then you would have to make one.
+And see if you have mispelled `teleop.launch.py` (and that it is installed via `data_files` in `setup.py`).
+If there is no file matching `teleop.launch.py` then you would have to make one.

 #### Is the error ROS related or pure code related?